Department of African American Studies (Syracuse University): Community Folk Art Center (CFAC)

-CFAC is an extension (unit) of AAS founded deain 1972 by Herbert T. Williams and Harry Morgan that aims at showcasing Black art and artists from underrepresented groups.
+CFAC is an extension (unit) of AAS founded in 1972 by Herbert T. Williams and Harry Morgan that aims at showcasing Black art and artists from underrepresented groups.
 It hosts exhibitions, films, artist workshops, art classes, and dance performances for the community and students.
 It is housed with the Paul Robeson Performing Arts Company, Inc. (PRPAC) and serves as an artistic hub in the Syracuse community.
 Past exhibits at the Community Folk Art Gallery include works by Palmer Hayden Projects also include oral history programs in Syracuse.

 Paul Robeson Performing Arts Company (PRPAC)

 A former unit of AAS, the Paul Robeson Performing Arts Company, Inc. (PRPAC) was founded by William H. Rowland and Roy Delemos in 1982 as a non-profit performing arts company.
 It was founded as a non-profit performing arts company in Syracuse.
 It was named after African-American concert singer, recording artist, athlete, actor, and activist Paul Robeson.
 It became a part of the university and AAS in 1989 and has worked at improving art education on the Syracuse university campus and in the Syracuse community.